-When you are in Ingleside, you'll notice that it is more blue-collar than most other communities in America.
-36.62% of Ingleside’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ingleside is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Ingleside who work in office and administrative support (13.84%), sales jobs (7.86%), and management occupations (6.53%).
+Because occupations involving physical labor dominate the local economy, Ingleside is generally considered to be a blue-collar town.
+36.62% of the Ingleside workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ingleside is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Ingleside who work in office and administrative support (11.51%), sales jobs (10.45%), and food service (7.11%).

-Ingleside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Ingleside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Ingleside in 2010 was $25,289, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $101,156 for a family of four.
+The per capita income in Ingleside in 2010 was $24,968, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $99,872 for a family of four.
 However, Ingleside contains both very wealthy and poor people as well.

 Ingleside is an extremely ethnically-diverse city.
 The people who call Ingleside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ingleside residents report their race to be White, followed by Black or African-American.
 Ingleside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.73% of the city’s residents.
-Important ancestries of people in Ingleside include Irish, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 44.71% of the city’s residents.
+Important ancestries of people in Ingleside include German, Irish, English, Dutch, and French.